|1||Nakhon Pathom, Nakhon Pathom|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Phuket air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Phuket air is currently 1 times above the WHO annual air quality guideline value

 Moderate 56 US AQI